oatlog/oatlog/doc/report/main.typ

 == Relational databases and Datalog

-Relational databases are a mature technology that are used across computer science.
+Relational databases @codd1970relational are a mature technology used across computer science.
 Their success is supported by multiple key advantages: They logically represent data as tables, i.e. collections of identically structed records called rows.
-This representation is abstract and many computations can be expressed in the domain-specific query languages such as SQL based on relational algebra.
+This representation is abstract and many computations can be expressed in domain-specific query languages -- such as SQL -- based on relational algebra.
 High-level queries can be executed efficiently by leveraging well-studied query planning and join algorithms.
 At the same time the abstract tables can be physically implemented in different ways, with acceleration structures called indexes affecting the performance characteristics of a logically identical table.

 Recent developments in e-graphs for equality saturation @relationalematching @eqlog_algorithm
 @egglog have identified a connection to relational databases.
 Adding indexes to e-graphs adds